$\mathbb{A}^1$-invariance of localizing invariants: Introduction

 for all schemes $X$.
 This is not as restrictive as it sounds at first, because many important cohomology theories satisfy $\mathbb{A}^1$-property automatically on regular schemes.
 For example, this is true for K-theory, Chow groups, Morel-Levine's algebraic cobordism in characteristic 0 (see \cite{Levine:2007}).

 However, in general one is also interested in studying singular schemes.
 In this context K-theory is known not to be $\mathbb{A}^1$-invariant---moreover, conjecturally $\mathbb{A}^1$-invariance of K-theory on a scheme detects its regularity (\cite[Conjecture]{Vorst1979}, \cite{Vorst_conj_GH}).
 As another example, the derived algebraic cobordism of Annala is not $\mathbb{A}^1$-invariant (see \cite[Theorem~236]{annala_thesis}).
 This motivates the quest for {\it non-$\mathbb{A}^1$-invariant motivic homotopy theory}. \ssec{Motivic theories} One approach is to replace $\mathbb{A}^1$-invariance with the property of satisfying the projective bundle formula.
-This is done via {\it pbf-local sheaves with transfers} and {\it pbf-local $\mathbb{P}^1$-spectra} in the recent works of Annala and Iwasa (see \cite{annala2022motivic} and \cite{annala2022motivic}).
+This is done via {\it pbf-local sheaves with transfers} and {\it pbf-local $\mathbb{P}^1$-spectra} in the recent works of Annala and Iwasa (see \cite{annala2022motivic} and \cite{AnnalaIwasa}) and also their joint work with Hoyois \cite{annala2023algebraic}.
 Another more na{\"i}ve approach is to study {\it localizing invariants} (aka {\it noncommutative motives}) whose definition does not refer to any geometric properties at all but is nevertheless sensible enough to reflect many of them.
-Recall that a localizing invariant is a functor $E$ from the $\infty$-category of small idempotent compelte stable $\infty$-categories $\mrm{Cat}^{\mrm{perf}}_\infty$ to spectra $\Spt$ satisfying: \begin{itemize} \item for any Verdier sequence $\sA \to \sB \to \sC$
+Recall that a localizing invariant is a functor $E$ from the $\infty$-category of small idempotent complete stable $\infty$-categories $\mrm{Cat}^{\mrm{perf}}_\infty$ to spectra $\Spt$ satisfying: \begin{itemize} \item for any exact sequence $\sA \to \sB \to \sC$

 is a fiber sequence. \end{itemize} We say that a localizing invariant $E$ is finitary if it preserves filtered colimits\footnote{In \cite{blumberg2013universal} this property was included in the definition of a localizing invariant.}.
 Any localizing invariant gives rise to a pbf-local $\mathbb{P}^1$-spectrum.
-Given a commutative ring $k$ we will also consider localizing invariants of $k$-linear stable $\infty$-categories.
+Given a commutative ring $k$ we will also consider localizing invariants of small $k$-linear stable $\infty$-categories.
 We call them $k$-localizing invariants.

 Many ``motivic'' properties are shared by pbf-local $\mathbb{P}^1$-spectra and localizing invariants.
 To list a few, the Nisnevich descent \cite[Corollary~4.1.2]{BKRS}, the pro-cdh-descent for noetherian schemes \cite[Theorem~A.8]{Land_2019}, \cite[Theorem~C]{BKRS} hold for all localizing invariants.
 In the setting of pbf-local $\mathbb{P}^1$-spectra the motives of Grassmanians $\mrm{Gr}_n(S)$ and classifying stacks of vector bundles $\mathcal{V}ect_{n,S}$ can be computed as in the $\mathbb{A}^1$-invariant theory \cite[Corollary~4.2.5]{annala2022motivic}.
 Annala and Iwasa also prove that K-theory can be obtained via a direct analogue of Snaith's construction \cite[Theorem~0.1.1]{annala2022motivic} (the $\mathbb{A}^1$-invariant analogue was previously proved in \cite{Gepner2009OnTM}). \ssec{Back to {$\mathbb{A}^1$}-invariance} In many examples we have some control over the failure of $\mathbb{A}^1$-invariance.
 In particular, this is illustrated by the following result of Weibel: \begin{thm}[{\cite[Corollary~3.3]{weibel-nk}}] $K(-)[\frac{1}{p}]$ is $\mathbb{A}^1$-invariant on $\mathbb{F}_p$-schemes.
 Moreover, $K(-)/l$ is $\mathbb{A}^1$-invariant on $\mathbb{Z}[\frac{1}{l}]$-schemes. \end{thm}